 The Wine Overseas Marketing Board published a booklet titled The Wine trade of Australia / with the compliments of the Wine Overseas Marketing Board of Australia and the subtitle From the sun-bathed vineyards of Australia, drink Australian wines.

-In 1981 it was renamed the Australian Wine and Brandy Corporation.
+In 1981 the Australian Wine Board was renamed the Australian Wine and Brandy Corporation.
 In 2013 it was replaced when an Act of Parliament established the Australian Grape and Wine Authority, trading as Wine Australia.
 The Authority is the single Australian Government statutory service body for the Australian grape and wine community.
 Its responsibilities include research and development, marketing and regulation for the Australian wine industry.
 It is headquartered in Adelaide.

 The industry has other peak bodies.
 The non-government Australian Grape & Wine Incorporated (Grape & Wine) was established in 2019 through the amalgamation of the Winemakers’ Federation of Australia (WFA) and Australian Vignerons (AV, and formally Wine Grape Growers Australia),to create a single united peak industry organisation, representing Australia’s wine grape and wine producers